statsmodels/statsmodels/docs/source/pitfalls.rst

 However, when fit is called repeatedly with different arguments, then a new result instance is created that refers to the same model instance.
 Some attributes of the model instance are changed during the fit.
-This implies that the model attributes are correct for the result instance from last call to fit, but previous result instances might not access the correct attributes anymore.
+This implies that the model attributes are correct for the result instance from the last call to fit, but previous result instances might not access the correct attributes anymore.

 As an example,